Anselm Haanen, Surveyor-General, Chairperson

 Shaun is a freelance writer and photographer from Wellington, and the author of several books about tramping and backcountry history.
 He studied zoology at Massey University, and parks, recreation and tourism at Lincoln University, before working as a Department of Conservation officer for several years.
 He served 9 years on the executive of the Federated Mountain Clubs, and subsequently worked as editor of the FMC Bulletin and its successor magazine Backcountry for 10 years.
 Shaun has tramped and climbed extensively throughout New Zealand.

 Robin Kearns – nominated by the New Zealand Geographical Society Inc

-Robin is a Professor of Geography, Head of School of Environment, University of Auckland.
-He is a social and cultural geographer who is widely published on the links between health and places and has influenced the development of the subdiscipline known as health geography.
+Robin is a professor of geography, and Head of School of Environment, at University of Auckland.
+He is a social and cultural geographer who is widely published on the links between health and places, and has influenced the development of the subdiscipline known as health geography.
 He has also published on the politics of place naming and the links between naming and identity.
 His most recent edited book is on the influence of water on wellbeing.
 Robin’s passions include tramping, poetry, popular music and New Zealand fauna and flora.

 Paulette Tamati-Elliffe – nominated by Te Rūnanga o Ngāi Tahu